“We didn’t need dialogue. We had faces!”—Silent film star Norma Desmond in Sunset Boulevard.

 Hitchcock is best known for his later films, well after the silent era; but he produced a number of excellent earlier work before moving to Hollywood, mainly suspenseful dramas.

 For years the film was considered lost, like many silent films, until a copy was discovered and it was re-released in 1970.
-It was also revised and remade as a comedy in 2008 by writer/director Stephan Elliott, this time not only retaining but exaggerating the satirical humour, and giving the story a new and more audacious ending.
+It was also revised and remade as a comedy in 2008 by writer and director Stephan Elliott, this time not only retaining but exaggerating the satirical humour, and giving the story a new and more audacious ending.

 This 1928 film marked the approximate halfway point in the career the great German writer and director, Carl Theodore Dreyer, whose output diminished drastically after the end of the silent film era.
 Depicting the interrogation, trial, and execution of Joan of Arc, this film is a perfect example of silent film’s dramatic potential.
 It contains little dialogue or explanatory text, yet both the story and the characters’ feelings and motives are always clear; everything is portrayed visually, through a brilliant combination of facial expression, gesture, camera work, lighting, and unspoken interaction between the characters.
 It is also a strikingly beautiful film, combining the naturalistic with the dreamlike and idealised in both look and story.